Commissioned art by @abatintheattic on twitter.

 About the author;

-Ren Brenner is a 24 year old avid writer living in coastal Maine (ironically not far from Stephen King's famous house) with their boyfriend and cat.
+Ren Brenner is an avid writer in their mid-twenties living in coastal Maine with their boyfriend and cat.
 The Life You Gave Me will be their debut novel, with several ideas for more in the future (including a TLYGM sequel and another story set in the same world-setting).

-Ren briefly debated using their initials rather than a first name as a discreet way of preventing this book from falling into unwanted hands, but at this point...well, they don't really care.
+Ren briefly debated using their initials rather than a first name as a discreet way of preventing this book from falling into unwanted hands, but at this point...well, let it fall.

 Contact can be broached via email.